Credit Card Debt for Women: Cut Interest, Escape APR Traps

 Teaching children how credit works, why interest compounds, and how to budget equips them with tools many adults never received.

-Formal lessons aren’t required.
+Formal lessons are not required.
 Including kids in grocery budgeting, price comparisons, or saving for a shared goal normalizes money talk.

 Small lessons at home build instincts that prevent dependency later.

-Children learn more from what they see than what they’re told.
+Children learn more from what they see than what they are told.

-If they witness silent struggle, they inherit anxiety.
-If they witness resilience — open budgeting, steady progress, celebrating small wins — they inherit confidence.
+If they witness silent struggle, they may inherit anxiety.
+If they witness resilience — open budgeting, steady progress, celebrating small wins — they can inherit confidence.

-The goal isn’t perfection; it’s persistence.
+The goal is not perfection; it is persistence.
 Demonstrating how to recover, negotiate, or adapt teaches that setbacks are part of strength, not proof of failure.

 Generational strength also means redefining empowerment itself.